z0rr0/ytapigo/README.md

 It's a clone of the project [Ytapi](http://z0rr0.github.io/ytapi/) but on the [Go programming language](http://golang.org/).
 This is created as a package/library, but it can be used as a separate program (see the example #5 below).

+A spell check is supported only for English, Russian and Ukrainian languages.

 ### Usage

 ```go